hyper-space-io/Hyperspace-terraform-module/README.md

 The application module primarily manages Kubernetes resources and doesn't expose specific outputs.

 > **Note**: This module is currently under active development and may undergo significant changes.
 Not all features are fully implemented yet.

+# Getting Started

+First we need to deploy the Infra-module
+Take the NS records of the hosted zones created and paste them in your main domain hosted zone in Route53 Now you can deploy the app-module